ir33k/prebble/README.md

 Rebble prepared convenient "Developer VM" but I would very much prefer to have more lightweight setup.
 That means installing SDK locally.
-On my Debien 11 with no signs of Python2, which is required, it might be a bit more difficult.
+On my Debian 11 with no signs of Python2, which is required, it might be a bit more difficult.
 But let's try anyway.

 I did followed the official [Pebble SDK installation instruction][].
-But before that I noticed the warning message that Python 2.7 is required I have to be able to use pip2.
+But before that I noticed the warning message that Python 2.7 is required to be able to use pip2.
 So I installed few packages to get proper Python versions and then I followed article called [Install pip for Python2.7 in Debian 11 Bullseye][].
 Strange coincidence that I found help on Emacs user blog and I'm Emacs user as